|

 sub-10mm values typical today.
 Aside from longitudinal wheel compliance, one of

-the critical determinants of a car’s ride quality and its ability to maintain
+the critical determinants of a car’s ride quality and its ability to

-masses.
+unsprung masses.
 In a light car it is

 therefore essential to have light suspension — easier said than done in a vehicle which needs tyres and